Pennsylvania Rural Health Model

 State Models

-The Pennsylvania Rural Health Model is the fourth state specific model being tested by the Innovation Center, and has provided valuable insight in the development of other models that focus on all-payer payment and care delivery transformation efforts to address the challenges faced by rural health providers.
+The Pennsylvania Rural Health Model is the fourth state specific model tested by the Innovation Center, and provides valuable insight in the development of other models that focus on all-payer payment and care delivery transformation efforts to address the challenges faced by rural health providers.
 CMS has been working with Maryland since 2014 through the testing of the Maryland All-Payer Model and more recently the Maryland Total Cost of Care Model to test innovative hospital payments, advanced primary care incentives, and total cost of care accountability.
 In October 2016, CMS announced the Vermont All-Payer Accountable Care Organization (ACO) Model, which offers a Medicare ACO model tailored to the state and provides Vermont up to $9.5M in start-up investment to assist Vermont providers with care coordination and bolster their collaboration with community-based providers.
 In 2023, CMS announced the States Advancing All-Payer Health Equity Approaches and Development (AHEAD) Model, a voluntary state total cost of care model.

 Evaluation Reports